-- a table of contents - a copy of the approved Library Program Personnel Standards (PPS) - a current and all previous Professional Development Plans (PDP) approved for the faculty member. - the faculty member's current curriculum vita that covers his or her entire academic and professional employment history
+- a table of contents. - a copy of the approved WMC Program Personnel Standards (PPS).

-- a narrative that shall contain a concise self-assessment of accomplishments in the areas of performance in Librarian Related Activities to the applicable university standards as stated in this document and program standards as stated in the PPS (not to exceed 1000 words) - a narrative that shall contain a concise self-assessment of accomplishments in the areas of performance in Scholarly and Creative Activities to the applicable university standards as stated in this document and program standards as stated in the PPS (not to exceed 1000 words) - a narrative that shall contain a concise self-assessment of accomplishments in the areas of performance in Service to the applicable university standards as stated in this document and program standards as stated in the PPS (not to exceed 1000 words) - a list of any teaching assignments for the period under review
+- a current and all previous Professional Development Plans (PDP) approved for the faculty member. - the faculty member's current curriculum vitae that covers his or her entire academic and professional employment history. - a narrative that shall contain a concise self-assessment of accomplishments in the areas of performance in WMC Faculty Teaching and Related Activities. (not to exceed 500 words). - a narrative that shall contain a concise self-assessment of accomplishments in the areas of performance in Scholarly and Creative Activities. (not to exceed 500 words) - a narrative that shall contain a concise self-assessment of accomplishments in the areas of performance in Service. (not to exceed 500 words). - a list of any teaching assignments and activities for the period under review.